tractr/traxion/apps/docs/docs/how-to/terraform/ecs-components.md

 The `usePrivateImage` method allows the subclass to specify whether to use a private or public image for the container.
 If set to `true`, the image should be found on a public repositiory, such as DockerHub.
 If set to `false`, the image should be available on ECR and a deployment pipeline will be triggered every time a new image is pushed to this repository (accordingly to the image tag).

-The `getAppName` method returns the name of the image to use.
+The configuration `imageName` is the name of the image to use.
 If the container uses a private image, this is the name of a workspace’s application containing a `Dockerfile`.
 If the container uses a public image, this is the name of the image without the tag.
 For example `traefik` or `blacklabelops/volumerize`.

-As the image tag must be configurable between two environments, it is provided via the configuration of the container and not within the class.
+The configuration `imageTag` is also available to specify the tag of the image to use.

 ### Persistent volumes